QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

             return 2 * x(t-1)

-What happens here is that each successive call uses it's own *frame* in the *stack*
+What happens here is that each successive call uses its own *frame* in the *stack*

 * a frame is where the local variables of a given function call are held
 * stack is memory used to process function calls